 Sagging Roof Sections

 If you notice a portion of your roof sagging, you have a few major problems to concern yourself with.
 The first is failing shingles that aren’t keeping water out, the second is water damage from that failed roofing.
 It’s important if you notice sagging anywhere that you take steps to address the leak into your home as soon as possible.
 Sagging suggests that the sheathing or the actual framing holding the roof up is rotting away.
 This can only be repaired by removing the roofing and replacing any of the rotten pieces.
 It’s a step that you should take as soon as possible to avoid potential problems later on.

 If you notice sections of your roofing that is dramatically darker than other sections, this is likely because of damaging environmental conditions.
 Common issues are mold, mildew, and algae growth.
 Each of these issues not only discolor the roofing and make it look unattractive, but they can shorten the lifespan as well.
 If you notice dark patches in many areas around your roof you might be looking at a full shingle replacement pretty soon.
 Just keep an eye on the shingles, and wipe away any of the dark spots using a bleach mix to help prolong the roofing.

 Each of the issues above are common symptoms of a failing shingle roof.
-Many times the solution is as simple as replacing the shingles, but if you wait too long you could face replacing some of the plywood underneath as well as other water-damaged sections of your home.
+Many times the solution is as simple as installing new roof shingles, but if you wait too long you could face replacing some of the plywood underneath as well as other water-damaged sections of your home.
 Make sure you stay on top of the health of your roof and you can avoid dealing with more damage than you have to.
 Nobody wants to pay to have a new roof put on, but it’s much better than the alternative, which is paying to replace many different sections of your home after they sustain serious water damage.